Running Synthetics browser tests

 Best practices

-- Leverage advanced settings to replicate the user experience that you want and to provide insight into A/B testing.
-These settings can include cookies, custom headers, and more.
+• Use advanced settings to replicate the user experience that you want, and provide insight into A/B testing, for example cookies or custom headers.

-- Think about what the test is proving, beyond just the actions you want to take in the UI.
-For example, if you want to test how users sign in, you do not only want to prove that the sign-in button is clickable, but you also want to prove that the user can sign in to the application in a timely manner.
+• Make sure the test captures the entire goal of the transaction, beyond just the actions you want to take in the UI.
+For example, when creating a user sign in browser test, you do not only want to prove that the "sign in" button is clickable, but you also want to prove that the user can sign in to the application in a timely manner.
 So, add a step after submitting the sign-in form to validate that the user is signed in, whether by assertion or an additional click step.

 Common challenges